gardener/landscaper/docs/usage/Context.md

 concept as a kubernetes API object.
 Consequently, you can test certain ocm configurations locally, using your ocm configfile (located at $HOME/.ocmconfig per default) and the ocm-cli and then copy the files contents into the config map under the key `.ocmconfig`.

-While the `repositoryContext` is currently still required, in the future, `resolvers` will likely replace the `repositoryContext` specification in the Context object entirely.
-The `resolvers` also allows to specify multiple repositories.
+The `resolvers` section in the ocm config also allows to specify multiple repositories.
 So, the component specified in the installation can reference a component located in another repository.
 In the example above, a component called `github.com/acme.org/component` stored in `ghcr.io/ocm-example-repo-1` can have a reference to a component called `github.com/acme.org/referenced-component`